 An unsightly scar can make you feel self-conscious as well as limit your mobility and function depending on where the scar is at.
-While no scar can be removed completely, the plastic surgeons at The Centre, P.C. can often greatly improve the appearance of the scar.
-Our specialized staff of therapists in our rehabilitation center, The Centre for Working Hands, can help you to regain mobility and function of the scarred area by way of many cutting edge therapeutic treatments.
+While no scar can be removed completely, the appearance can be

 Many times, scar revision treatments are covered by insurance especially if the treatment will help restore function or increase mobility.
 The specialized plastic surgery staff at The Centre, P.C. will be able to help you determine if your insurance will cover scar treatment for you.